U.S. losing patience with Pakistan, says Panetta

 Pakistan has strong traditional links with the Afghan Taliban and other militant groups.
 Islamabad denies that it uses them as proxies to gain leverage in Afghanistan ahead of any settlement to the war, or in case a civil war breaks out after most foreign combat troops leave in 2014.

-General Martin Dempsey, the chairman of the U.S. military's Joint Chiefs of Staff, suggested the withdrawal timeline added urgency to the need to tackle the Haqqani threat.

-"We've got to get (eastern Afghanistan) and the Haqqani influence reduced in order to meet our timelines for the transition that we're moving toward, and at the end of '14," Dempsey told reporters at the Pentagon.

-Anti-American feelings runs deep in Pakistan over issues like drones, and with a general election expected in early 2013, no politician will want to be seen as soft on the Americans.
+Anti-American feelings runs deep over issues like drones, and with a general election expected in early 2013, no politician will want to be seen as soft on the Americans.

-U.S. President Barack Obama will have to look tough against militancy during in this presidential election year in the United States.
+U.S. President Barack Obama will have to look tough against militancy during an election year in the United States.